-The term 'MSCI' is included in the Investments edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'MSCI' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 MSCI refers to an investment research company that is well known around the world.
 The firm is most famous for producing indices on a range of international stocks and benchmarks for other countries outside of the United States.
 It also engages in ascertaining performance analytics and portfolio risk.
 The company delivers tools for governance to hedge funds and institutional investors as well.

 Besides this, MSCI offers its many clients a range of investment tools which they obtain from its market partner Barra that engages in financial engineering.
 Barra also offers institutional shareholder services and risk metrics.
 MSCI partners with Measurisk and its Center for Financial Research and Analysis as well.
 MSCI’s most internationally acclaimed services though are their globally followed indices which the investing public from around the world can easily access.

 Though MSCI was for years a division of Morgan Stanley the investment bank and brokerage firm, it no longer is.
 The now-independent company trades publically via the nation’s most prestigious stock market exchange, the NYSE New York Stock Exchange.
 It was in the late 1960s that MSCI began to offer its now world famous indices.
 In fact the Capital International indices that it first purveyed back in 1969 became the very first international stock market indices for those markets which lay outside of the United States.

 Among the investment research firm’s best-known and most followed products today is the MSCI EAFE index.
 This particular index tracks the stock markets’ results in nearly two dozen different economically developed nations of Europe, the Far East, and Australasia.
 This index has become probably the most widely followed benchmark for the aggregate international stock market (excluding the United States).